 Regular or Percussion drill – In percussion drills, both the drill bit and chuck will move forward and backward.
 Hence its hammering effect is lower

-SDS, SDS plus, and SDS mas – In these hammer drills, the drill bit is moving forward and backward without the chuck moving.
+SDS, SDS plus, and SDS max – In these hammer drills, the drill bit is moving forward and backward without the chuck moving.

 Due to the special geometry of the drill bits, those can be moved along the rails on the bit.
 Hence it is more powerful than regular hammer drills.

 Masonry drill bits should use to drill into stones.
-Masonry drill bits are made with combined of these materials such as high-speed steel, tungsten carbide, titanium, etc. Hence masonry drill bits are harder than stone.
-As a result of this, these will be withstand friction and heating.
+Masonry drill bits are made with a combination of these materials such as high-speed steel, tungsten carbide, titanium, etc. Hence, masonry drill bits are harder than stone.
+As a result of this, these will be able to withstand friction and heating.

-Masonry drill bits are two types according to the structure.
+Masonry drill bits are of two types according to the structure.

 Regular masonry drill bits and SDS masonry drill bits are them.
 In regular masonry drill bits, there is a circular shank and in SDS drill bits, there are rails that help to move the bit quickly.